charbileigh/charbileigh/README.md

 In my career, I have had the opportunity to work with various industries and organisations, which has given me a comprehensive understanding of the tech world.
 My experience has taught me the importance of adaptability and problem-solving, and I bring that to every project I work on.

 I am a firm believer in the importance of constant learning and growth.
 I am always looking for new challenges and opportunities to expand my knowledge and skills.
 I hold a Bachelor of Science in Mechanical and Mechatronic Engineering and a Postgraduate Degree in Disability Studies from the University of Cape Town (UCT).
+Currently a Master of Commerce (MCom) candidate.
 🌸🌸

 ## My Tech Stack 💻